spwhitton/consfigurator/doc/properties.rst

 running in a Lisp image on the host to which they are to be applied, so they can perform arbitrary I/O in that context.
 They can also make use of ``RUN``, ``RUNLINES``, ``READFILE`` and ``WRITEFILE`` if desired.

+``:posix`` properties are characterised by the limited set of ways in which they perform I/O, not by the use of only facilities defined in the Single UNIX Specification.
+Nevertheless, if a ``:posix`` property or function intended to be called by ``:posix`` properties uses non-POSIX facilities, but it is not obvious given the stated purpose of the property that it will do this, it is good to mention the use of non-POSIX facilities in the docstring.
+For examples of this, see ``USER:HAS-LOGIN-SHELL`` and ``USER:PASSWD-ENTRY``.